 CONCORDIA ecosystem: Prepare yourself with cyber training and cyber defence exercise

 Did you know that attackers are always ahead in cybersecurity?
 They choose time, place and method.
 They can steal data, affect public affairs and people’s everyday lives.
 The way to prevent this is to systematically prepare for cyberattacks.
 This is also the task of the CONCORDIA project, which is committed to providing the infrastructure and conducting training and cyber exercises for the academy and industry.
-That is why the CONCORDIA representatives came to see Cyber Czech exercises in the KYPO Cyber Range at Masaryk University.
+That is why the CONCORDIA representatives came to see Cyber Czech exercises in the KYPO Cyber Range Platform at Masaryk University.

 Fortune favors the prepared mind, thats why we created the first technical cyber exercise in Central Europe – the Cyber Czech, together with czech NCISA in 2015.
 To this day, we have helped prepare the dozens of government officials, businesses and cybersecurity teams from around the world for the reality of a coordinated cyberattacks.
 We provide each participant with the knowledge gained from many years of experience in running our cybersecurity team.